Our 3 top museums

 Housed in Montjuïc Castle, the Museo Nacional d’Art de Catalunya (National Museum of Catalan visual art) is one of the main museums in Barcelona.

-The Museo Picasso (Picasso Museum) in Barcelona features 3,500 works of art by the artist Pablo Picasso.
-It is the largest collection of artwork by the Cubist artist in the world.
+The Museo Picasso (Picasso Museum) in Barcelona features 3,500 works of art by Pablo Picasso.
+It is the world's largest collection of the Cubist's artwork.

 The Museu Europeu d’Art Modern (European Museum of Modern Art) in Barcelona features and promotes 20th and 21st century figurative art.